ubports/autopilot/docs/faq/faq.rst

 Q. How do I launch my application so that I can explore it with the vis tool?
 =============================================================================

-Autopilot can launch applications with Autopilot support enabled to allow you to explore and introspect the app using the :ref:`vis tool<visualise_introspection_tree>`
+Autopilot can launch applications with Autopilot support enabled allowing you to explore and introspect the application using the :ref:`vis tool<visualise_introspection_tree>`

 For instance launching gedit is as easy as::

   $ autopilot launch gedit

-*Autopilot launch* attempts to determine wherever you are trying to launch a Gtk or Qt application so that it may enable the correct libraries.
-If this fails you will need to specify the type of application it is.
+*Autopilot launch* attempts to detect if you are launching either a Gtk or Qt application so that it can enable the correct libraries.
+If is is unable to determine this you will need to specify the type of application it is by using the **-i** argument.

-For example, in our previous example Autopilot was able to automatically determine that it is a Gtk application and thus not further arguments are required.
+For example, in our previous example Autopilot was able to automatically determine that gedit is a Gtk application and thus no further arguments were required.

 If we want to use the vis tool to introspect something like the :ref:`testapp.py